 Being the daughter of migrants, Senior Fellow Gizem Gülcivan struggled with varying identities all her life.
 Torn between two national identities, she could see the struggles in others as well.
 Others ascribing identities onto you, not seeing that identities are flexible and malleable; denying you the possibility to belong to various groups.
 Forgetting, that a “wrong” choice can shape their further interactions with others.
 Or even when identifying as German, others telling you, you can’t belong to this group.
 The Action Project, Hybrid-Identities, was a personal matter for Gizem.

 Racism can shape identities in multiple ways.

 Many teens are struggling in finding an identity for themselves, may it be about their gender, religion, hobbies or political views.
-People of Color (PoC) teens are struggling in finding an identity in German society which tries to enforce identities on them.
+People of Color (PoC) teens are struggling in finding an identity in German society which tries to enforce identities onto them.
 They are seen as foreigners, despite being the third generation of migrants in Germany.
 Many times, they are forced to decide between their identities: its either Turkish or German, you cannot be both.
-Racism can shape identities in multiple ways: being forced to choose a national identity, being torn apart if you can’t decide, deciding whether the need to belong to your parents heritage is more important the belonging to your surroundings, etc.
+Racism can shape identities in multiple ways: being forced to choose a national identity, being torn if you can’t choose, deciding whether the need to belong to your parents heritage is more important the belonging to your surroundings, etc.